cherry preserves recipe

 Storage: Refrigerator, Freezer, or Canning

-Proper storage keeps your spread fresh and flavorful.
+Proper storage keeps your spread fresh & flavorful.
 For short-term use, store it in the refrigerator for up to a month.
 For longer storage, the freezer is an excellent option.
 Use the plate freezer method to test consistency before freezing.

 Canning is ideal for shelf-stable storage.
 Process jars in a water bath for about an hour to seal them properly.
 This method ensures your spread stays fresh for months.
 Whichever option you choose, label jars with the date for easy tracking.